-The Firm considers conduct risk both for itself and its ARs on an ongoing basis as part of its corporate governance and AR supervision structure and as part of its annual AR monitoring programme.
-Conduct risk is not defined by the FCA but is described as 'what good looks like'.
-Conduct risk can also be considered to relate to behaviours and events which could occur and could lead to poor or negative regulatory outcomes for clients.
+The Firm considers conduct risk both for itself and its ARs on an ongoing basis as part of its corporate governance structure including risk management framework, ongoing AR oversight process, and as part of its annual AR monitoring programme.
+Conduct risk is not defined by the FCA but is considered to be a business risk stemming from the potential misconduct of individuals associated with the firm leading to client detriment, poor outcomes and/or an adverse impact on market stability.
+Conduct risk can, therefore, be considered to relate to the acts or omissions of firms or individuals connected to the Firms and/or its ARs and is, as such, a wide-ranging topic.